tadam-framework/tadam-website/markdown/basics/requests.md

 ;; Tadam
 ```

-If you need to know if you are receiving the POST method you can use:
+In case you need to know if you are receiving a POST method.

 ``` clojure
 (ns myproject.views.myview